yecril71pl/cpp-docs.pl-pl/docs/standard-library/move-iterator-class.md

 ### <a name="parameters"></a>Parametry

-`_Off` Przesunięcie do dodania do bieżącego położenia, aby określić nowy bieżącego położenia.
+*_Off* przesunięcie do dodania do aktualnej pozycji, aby określić nowy bieżącej pozycji.

 ### <a name="return-value"></a>Wartość zwracana